Not Quite a Wife

 I am way overdue for updating this website.
 My apologies.
 Part of it is sheer busyness, but with hybrid publishing, I'm juggling so many projects that it's hard know when to draw a line and say, "It's time to post!"

-It's certainly time to talk about my September release, Not Quite a Wife.
+It's release time for, Not Quite a Wife.
 Sixth in my Lord Lords series for Kensington, it's the story of Kirkland, enigmatic spymaster, wealthy shipping magnate, loyal friend, and, as it turns out, long estranged husband.
 Here's the blurb:

 Marry in haste, repent at leisure!